AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-50260-graphql-product-search-results-are-limited.md

 <u>Steps to reproduce</u>:

 1. Generate *[!UICONTROL 15,000 products]* in one category.
-1. Query that category with graphql request attached below:
+1. Query that category with GraphQL request attached below:

 ```GraphQL
 {